ITV2: Branding

-When the channel launched, the logo was very similar in style to the ITV logo at the time and ITV were worried the channel looked just like an extension of ITV and didn't offer anything new.
-It was soon after this that the channel received a complete overhaul along with the other ITV channels in 2006.
+When the channel launched, the logo was very similar in style to the ITV logo at the time.

-The channel received a new lime green logo, chosen as ITV thought it had a young fresh feel to it.
-The channel also received six new idents which all had names beginning with 'Too' to relate to the 2 in the channel's name.
+The channel received a complete overhaul along with the other ITV channels in 2006, giving the channel a new lime green logo.
+The channel also received six new idents which all had names beginning with "Too" to relate to the 2 in the channel's name.
 They were called; "Too Fast", "Too Hot", "Too Cold, "Too Expensive", "Too Glamorous" and "Too Loud".
 Each of the idents were made up of a mix of shades of green to match the channel's logo.

 In 2008, the channel received another new look.
-The green logo was kept but edited.
-The channel now had a new 3D logo to try to make the channel look more modern and appealing to a younger audience.
+The green logo was kept but made 3D.

 During Newcastle United's run in the 2004–05 UEFA Cup, the channel was rebranded as ITV Toon on matchdays, referring to the club's nickname the Toon.
 The channel's yellow and blue idents changed to black and white, to match the club's colours.

 In line with the corporate rebranding of ITV, ITV2 received a new look on 14 January 2013.
 The channel's slogan became "the home of infectious entertainment", and received a "hot red" version of the logo and red on-screen identity including new idents.

-ITV2 presentation was given a refresh on 12 August 2015, with new branding, idents, the introduction of gif style bite-sized promos, and a re-boot of the channel's social feeds, spanning YouTube, Facebook, Twitter and Instagram along with the launch of new ITV2 channels on Snapchat and Tumblr.
+ITV2 presentation was given a refresh on 12 August 2015, with new branding, idents, the introduction of gif style bitesized promos, and a reboot of the channel's social feeds, spanning YouTube, Facebook, Twitter and Instagram along with the launch of new ITV2 channels on Snapchat and Tumblr.
 As part of the refresh, the logo kept its previous state but was changed colour from hot red to turquoise.

 ITV2 was given another rebrand on 15 November 2022, with new branding and idents along with the launch of the streaming service ITVX.
 As part of the refresh, the logo is now coloured pink and uses idents that are cross-used across ITV1, ITV3, ITV4, and ITVBe with different views which reflect the channel's image and programming output.